Myopia Pathways May Guide Control

 1

-Myopia is influenced by genetic and environmental factors.
+Myopia progression is influenced by environmental exposure, optical signaling, and genetic susceptibility.

 -